sdss/lvmgort/docs/sphinx/index.rst

 lvmtrurl's documentation
 ========================

-This is the documentation for the SDSS Python product lvmtrurl.
+This is the documentation for the SDSS Python product ``lvmtrurl``.
 The current version is |lvmtrurl_version|.
 You can install the package by doing

 .. code-block:: console